jghorbani2/autonomous-geotechnical-problem-solver-and-planner/README.md

-# Solver-Spider: Dependency Graph Solver for Soil Calculations
+# Autonomous Geotechnical Problem Solver and Planner

 A sophisticated dependency-graph solver with measurement-suggestion capabilities and symbolic reachability analysis for soil engineering and geotechnical calculations.